duykhoa/quote_center/data/JimRohn.md

 The major problem is lack of an idea, not a problem.

-I said to Mr. Show, I don't have any problem.
+I said to Mr. Shoaff, I don't have money.
 He said that isn't a problem.
 The problem is, lack of an idea on how to create money and wealth.

 To get ideas, you need constant study of finding out.